 of Applied Sciences

 Weight towards final grade

+2.425.0/

 3,125 %

 Person in charge of module

 Prof. DrIng.
 Rolf Becker

-FIOI.
-DIIIIg.
-NOII BECKEI

 Additional information

-Additional information

-EE\4.02 Project Management and Intercultural Competence
+EE_4.02 Project Management and Intercultural Competence

-Code Workload Credits Level of module Frequency of Duration EE_4.02 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses Teaching time Self- study Planned group Lecture: 30 h / 2 semester hours 60 h / 4 SWS 90 h / 6 SWS size per week (SWS) Lecture: 50 Exercise: 30 h / 2 SWS Exercise: 2x25 students
+Code Workload Credits Level of module Frequency of Duration EE_4.02 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses l Teaching time Self-s study Planned group Lecture: 30 h / 2 semester hours 60 h / 4 SWS 90 h / 6 SWS size per week (SWS) Lecture: 50 Exercise: 30 h / 2 SWS Exercise: 2x25 students

 Upon successful completion of the course students have gained insight into key principles of project management and the importance of related skills in today's world.
-They are able to apply the specific terminology, to plan, schedule, control and conduct projects.
+They are able to apply the specific terminology and to plan, schedule, control and conduct projects.
 Participants have improved their skills related to the development of project proposals.
-They further have experienced the dynamics of team work in projects, have gained some routine in presenting and communicating results and they have gained valuable knowledge on the advantages and challenges of working in a foreign culture.
+They further have experienced the dynamics of team work in projects and have gained some routine in presenting and communicating results.
+They have also gained valuable knowledge of the advantages and challenges of working in a multicultural environment.

-- Terminology of project management and project management methodology; - Definition of a project, discussion of the scope document; - Development of a project flow chart and network plan; - Scheduling of a project; - Principles of creating, leading, and managing a project team, managing resources, monitoring the project performance and managing risks; - Alternative methodologies of project management and specifics of international projects; - The challenge of working in a foreign culture; Presentation of a project proposal developed by the project team (use of presentation software, gaining experience with organizing the work within the team)
+- · Terminology of project management and project management methodology - Definition of a project, discussion of the scope document - Development of a project flow chart and network plan - Scheduling of a project - Principles of creating, leading, and managing a project team, managing resources, monitoring the project performance and managing risks - Alternative methodologies of project management and specifics of international projects - The challenge of working in a multicultural environment - Presentation of a project proposal developed by the project team (use of presentation software, gaining experience in organizing the work within the team)

-Lectures, accompanied by exercises in which students develop their own project proposals
+Lectures, accompanied by exercises in which students develop their own project proposals.